-These diversified livestock activities have been intensified in Acre over the last few years, specifically in the 13% of open areas.
+Animal protein production activities has been intensified in Acre over the last few years, specifically in the 13% of open areas.
 Find below the indicators of bovine, poultry, swine, sheep and fish farming in Acre.

 Acre has developed an efficient pisciculture sector over the last years and has become a model in the Amazonia.
 With an approximate surface of 2,500 hectares dedicated to this activity, its production value has nearly doubled from 2013 to 2015.

-In spite of its size and having only 170,000 hectares of intervened areas, Acre has increased in the last years the value of its agricultural production and the production of its main crops.
-The production of cassava, sugar cane, maize and banana stands out.
+In spite of its size and having only 170,000 hectares of intervened areas, Acre has increased in the last years the value of its agricultural production.
 In the last 4 years the value of agricultural production has grown 13% per year.

 The graph shows production (tons) of the main crops in Acre.
-The main crop in terms of production and value is cassava, with more than one million tons produced in 2015, is a basic part of the diet and family consumption.
-In the last 10 years the production of this tuber has doubled.
+The main crop in terms of production and value is cassava, with more than one million tons produced in 2016.

 Sugarcane and maize follow in order of importance, with a production that has increased fourth-fold and two-fold, respectively, in the last 10 years.

 Fruit growing has social and economic importance for Acre's producers.
 This chain has been increasing its productivity